wangjiezhe/awesome-stars/README.md

 - [setuptools-markdown](https://github.com/msabramo/setuptools-markdown) - Use Markdown for your project description
 - [pycurl](https://github.com/pycurl/pycurl) - PycURL - Python interface to libcurl
 - [wechat-deleted-friends](https://github.com/0x5e/wechat-deleted-friends) - 查看被删的微信好友
-- [pymux](https://github.com/jonathanslenders/pymux) - A terminal multiplexer (like tmux) in Python
+- [pymux](https://github.com/prompt-toolkit/pymux) - A terminal multiplexer (like tmux) in Python
 - [ydcv](https://github.com/felixonmars/ydcv) - YouDao Console Version - Simple wrapper for Youdao online translate (Chinese &lt;-&gt; English) service API, as an alternative to the StarDict Console Version(sdcv).
 - [jieba](https://github.com/fxsjy/jieba) - 结巴中文分词
 - [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [percol](https://github.com/mooz/percol) - adds flavor of interactive filtering to the traditional pipe concept of UNIX shell
 - [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
-A top/htop alternative.
+A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 - [make-novice](https://github.com/swcarpentry/make-novice) - Novice lesson on Make
 - [matlab-novice-inflammation](https://github.com/swcarpentry/matlab-novice-inflammation) - Software Carpentry introduction to MATLAB for novices using inflammation data.
 - [python-novice-inflammation](https://github.com/swcarpentry/python-novice-inflammation) - Software Carpentry introduction to Python for novices using inflammation data.